Sacheen Littlefeather

 Maria Louise Cruz (November 14, 1946 – October 2, 2022), better known as Sacheen Littlefeather, was an American-born actress and activist for Native American civil rights.
-After her death, she was accused by family members and journalists of falsely claiming Native American heritage.
+After her death, she was accused by family members and journalists of falsely claiming to have Native American ancestry.

 Littlefeather represented Marlon Brando at the 45th Academy Awards (the Oscars) in 1973, where she —on Brando's behalf —declined the Best Actor award that he won for his performance in The Godfather.
-The favorite to win, Brando boycotted the ceremony as a protest against Hollywood's portrayal of Native Americans and to draw attention to the standoff at Wounded Knee.
-During her speech, the audience's response to Brando's boycotting was divided between booing and applause.
+The favorite to win the award, Brando boycotted the ceremony as a protest against Hollywood's portrayal of Native Americans and to draw attention to the standoff at Wounded Knee.
+During her speech, the audience's response to Brando's boycott was divided between booing and applause.

 After the Academy Awards speech, Littlefeather worked in hospice care.
-She continued her activism for Native American issues, especially including healthcare and unemployment, and produced films about Native Americans.
+She continued her activism for Native American issues, especially including healthcare and unemployment.
+She also produced films about Native Americans.
 In June 2022, the Academy sent Littlefeather a statement of apology that was read in full at An Evening with Sacheen Littlefeather on September 17, two weeks before her death.

 Littlefeather said her father was of Apache and Yaqui ancestry and her mother was of European descent.
 Shortly after Littlefeather's death, Navajo writer and activist Jacqueline Keeler interviewed Littlefeather's two sisters, who said that their family is not Native American and that Littlefeather fabricated her Native American ancestry.
 They also said that their father, who was born in Oxnard, California, was of Spanish-Mexican descent and had no tribal ties.